kube-rs/kube/governance.md

 ### Becoming a maintainer

 Anyone can become a Kube-rs maintainer.
-Maintainers should be extremely proficient in Rust; have relevant domain expertise; have the time and ability to meet the maintainer expectations above; and demonstrate the ability to work with the existing maintainers and project processes.
+Maintainers should be highly proficient in Rust; have relevant domain expertise; have the time and ability to meet the maintainer expectations above; and demonstrate the ability to work with the existing maintainers and project processes.

 To become a maintainer, start by expressing interest to existing maintainers.
 Existing maintainers will then ask you to demonstrate the qualifications above by contributing PRs, doing code reviews, and other such tasks under their guidance.